conda-incubator/conda-store/docusaurus-docs/community/contribute/local-setup-ui.md

 :::note

-Hot reloading is enabled, so when you make changes to source files (i.e., files under the conda-store-ui/src/ directory), your browser will reload and reflect the changes.
+Hot reloading is enabled, so when you change source files (files under the conda-store-ui/src/ directory), your browser will reload and reflect the changes.

 :::